prateek674/real-estate-angularjs/README.md

 ## Project Requirements

-- [ ] Create a Full Stack application from the ground up using Angular, Node, Express, and SQL (SEAN stack)
+- [ ] Create a Full Stack application from the ground up using Angular, Node, Express, and SQL (SEAN stack).
-- [ ] Work with the data set that we have provide for you
+- [ ] Work with the data set provided to you.
 - [ ] Account for the different data properties ("rent" versus "sale") and ensure that they only show up on the correct views.
 - [ ] 3 views, 3 angular routes, each with a controller and template file.
 See view/route details below.
 - [ ] Implement a `Card`, a common user interface element.